 Place the yeast, 2 tsp of the sugar and the milk into a bowl and set aside for 10 minutes to let the yeast activate and foam.

 Sift the flour, mixed spice and remaining sugar into the bowl of a stand mixer.
 Stir to combine.
-If you don't have a stand mixer, just use a regular mixing bowl and a wooden spoon to combine the mixture.
-Add the butter, egg, sultanas and choc chips and mix on low for about 5 minutes, or knead by hand for about 10 until it all comes together and is smooth and elastic.
+If you don’t have a stand mixer, just use a regular mixing bowl and a wooden spoon to combine the mixture.
+Add the yeast mixture, butter, egg, sultanas and choc chips and mix on low for about 5 minutes, or knead by hand for about 10 until it all comes together and is smooth and elastic.

 Place in an oiled bowl and cover with cling wrap.
 Leave for about 1hr until doubled in size.
 Roll the dough out of the bowl onto a floured surface and shape the dough into a log.
 Divide the dough into 12 pieces.
-If you like you weigh your pieces, then make them about 125g each.
+If you like you weigh your pieces, then make them about 120g each.

-Bake for 35 minutes, until well browned and the bun springs back if you push on it.
+Bake for about 35 minutes, until well browned and the bun springs back if you push on it.
 While the buns are baking, prepare the glaze by heating the sugar and water in a small saucepan until the sugar has melted.
 When the buns are cooked, remove from the oven and brush with the glaze.
 Leave to cool for 5 minutes, then remove from the tin and rest on a wire rack.

 Best served warm with butter.